 Remember, humans and dogs metabolize medicines in different ways.
 Owners should err on the side of caution and avoid giving their pets any medication not labeled for animal use.

-Did this hub answer your questions or do you need more information?
+Did this article answer your questions, or do you need more information?
 Please share your thoughts and opinions about what you have read by using the comments section below.
-Feedback from my readers helps me improve my writing and offer a better reading experience.
+Feedback from my readers helps me improve my writing and offers a better reading experience.

 Veterinary Partner, Flatulence, Wendy C. Brooks, DVM, DipABVP, accessed 10/04/2010